 12 & Over: Check in 12:45 PM, Clinic 1:00 PM-4:00 PM

 Each camp will have two sessions for each age group.
 This camp series is not recommended for swimmers with less than 2 years of competitive swimming experience and swimmers younger than 9 years old are not recommended for these camps without your coach’s approval.

 APRIL 5 (SATURDAY): BLOCK STARTS & UNDERWATERS

 The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into the streamline and breakout.
 There are countless intricacies to performing a start, and it will only improve with practice.
-Olympic Gold Medalist Nick Thoman has spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.
+Olympians Nick Thoman and Amini Fonua have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!